bbauska/meta-react-basics/README.md

 <li>Alexa: 5 tasks left</li>
 ```

-In addition to the updated counts, a human reading this would probably
+<p>In addition to the updated counts, a human reading this would probably
 say that you swapped Alexa and Ben's ordering and inserted Claudia
 between Alexa and Ben.
 However, React is a computer program and can't
 know what you intended, so you need to specify a key property for each
 list item to differentiate each list item from its siblings.
 If your
 data was from a database, Alexa, Ben, and Claudia's database IDs could
-be used as keys.
+be used as keys.</p>

 ```
 <li key={user.id}>